tonyatoms/lume-blog/posts/instructions.md

 ## What's with the frog and the pretentious title?

-Some obsessions may be revealed, such as my obsession with [Frog Respiration](https://www.britannica.com/science/How-Do-Frogs-Breathe) other obsessions, such as riding the [Peloton "bike"](https://www.onepeloton.com/) will be lurking under the surface, almost in secret, until I run out of other things to prattle on about.
+Some obsessions may be revealed, such as my obsession with [Frog Respiration](https://www.britannica.com/science/How-Do-Frogs-Breathe).
+Other obsessions, such as riding the [Peloton "bike"](https://www.onepeloton.com/) will be lurking under the surface, almost in secret, until I run out of other things to prattle on about.
 Spiritus Ranae, is sort-of Latin, or perhaps actual Latin for "Breath of the Frog".
 For about four years, my Peloton user-name was "Frog Breath".
 There was some non-happiness about it from people I love and/or respect, so I eventually changed it to "Spiritus Ranae" about which I have as yet heard no compliants.
 (Then again, an eye roll is silent!)

 ## Wut?